 Some bacteria are beneficial to humans.
 For example, the bacteria in the gastrointestinal (GI) system assist in the digestion of food and help to limit the growth of other microorganisms and excess production of some stomach acids.
 These helpful bacteria, the normal flora of the GI system, should not be destroyed on a regular basis.
 However, they are sometimes casualties of antibacterial treatment.
 It is sometimes necessary to restore these normal GI flora after an antibiotic regimen.

 Bacterial infections must be diagnosed and treated by a physician.
 Treatment of a bacterial invasion is typically accomplished by a regimen of antibiotic therapy.
 There are several ways to classify antibiotics.
 For this book we will use the categories of spectrum of activity and method of bacterial control.
-Antibiotics can be described by their spectrum of activity: either narrow or broad.
-Narrow-spectrum antibiotics ...
+Antibiotics can be described by their spectrum of activity: either narrow ...